 DBT is a common psychological therapy that can be administered by a certified psychiatrist, psychologist or other mental health professional.
 DBT therapy is available at certain clinics throughout Miami and South Florida.
 DBT can be part of inpatient or outpatient therapy, depending on the severity of illness.

-How The Recovery Village Palm Beach Can Help
+How The Recovery Village Palm Beach at Baptist Health Can Help

-The Recovery Village Palm Beach offers personalized, evidence-based treatments for substance use and related mental health disorders.
-The Recovery Village offers evidence-based therapies for addiction and co-occurring mental health conditions and has same-day approval and admissions to help patients begin their recovery.
+The Recovery Village Palm Beach at Baptist Health offers personalized, evidence-based treatments for substance use and related mental health disorders.
+The Recovery Village Palm Beach at Baptist Health offers evidence-based therapies for addiction and co-occurring mental health conditions and has same-day approval and admissions to help patients begin their recovery.

-If you or someone you love is suffering from a substance use disorder and related mental health condition, contact The Recovery Village today to discuss treatment options.
+If you or someone you love is suffering from a substance use disorder and related mental health condition, contact The Recovery Village Palm Beach at Baptist Health today to discuss treatment options.

 Panos, Patrick T. “Meta-Analysis and Systematic Review Assessing the Efficacy of Dialectical Behavior Therapy (DBT).”
 Research on Social Work Practice, September 19, 2013.
 Accessed July 10, 2019.